moliver28/research-handbook/content/job-families/sales/job-professional-services-engagement-manager.md

 ### Sr. Director, Engagement Management

-A Senior Director of Professional Services is a high-level executive role responsible for overseeing the positioning, scoping and selling of consulting and education services to clients and ensuring the satisfaction and success of those clients.
+A Senior Director of Professional Services (Engagement Management) is responsible for overseeing the positioning, scoping and selling of consulting and education services to clients and ensuring the satisfaction and success of those clients.
 This position typically requires a blend of leadership, strategic planning, and client management skills, along with deep industry knowledge.
-Here’s an overview of job responsibilities and requirements you might find in a job posting for this role:

 The Sr. Director, Professional Services Engagement Management, reports to the VP, Professional Services